 Extreme, unnatural hair styles and colours are not permitted

-Students who are not in full school uniform should report to their Year Leader upon arrival in school with a note from their parents/guardian stating the reason.
+Students who are not in full school uniform should report to their Year Leader upon arrival in school with a note from their parents/carers stating the reason.
 A uniform note or appropriate sanction will be issued.
-Parents/guardians may also be contacted.
+Parents/carers may also be contacted.